 Policy Statement

-- We are committed to an effective and fair complaints system; and
+- We are committed to an effective and fair complaints system.

 - We support a culture of openness and willingness to learn from incidents, including complaints.